Daviedavie100/Investigating_dataset_project/README.md

 - **Country table** has 11 European countries.
 - **League table** has 11 lead championship names.
 The country and league tables are related by their ID.
-- **Match table** has over 25,000 matches for different seasons as well as betting odds from upto 10 providers.
+- **Match table** has over 25,000 matches for different seasons as well as betting odds from up to 10 providers.
 The match table is also related to the previous tables by country_id.
 - **Player table** contains 11 columns including playes name, birthday, fifa_api_id, weight, and height
 - **Player_Attributes table** has 42 player attributes.
 - **Team table** contains tema long name, short name, team api id, team fifa api id.